 What Are the Causes and Symptoms of TMJ Disorder?

 Temporomandibular joint (TMJ) disorder is a common issue that affects the joints on either side of the head.
 Also known as TMD, this condition is caused by a variety of factors including bruxism, stress, physical trauma, and genetics.
 Resulting complications can lead to widespread and significant discomfort.
-Dr. Mark Tall in Idaho Falls, ID, can perform a comprehensive oral health exam to determine your unique causes and symptoms of TMJ disorder and provide personalized treatment based on your unique concerns.
+Dr. Mark Tall in Idaho Falls, ID, can perform a comprehensive oral health exam to determine your unique causes and symptoms of TMJ disorder and provide personalized treatment such as mouth guards based on your unique concerns.
 TMJ treatment can help alleviate uncomfortable symptoms and restore your oral health for years to come.

 Bruxism: A Leading Cause of TMD